Full-Width Sections

 Examples

-In the example below, I used a larger version of the image shown to the right.
-Notice how the background image is cropped and how it changes as you scroll up and down the page (this is the parallax affect) as well as resize the browser window.
-Due to this cropping effect, we do not recommend using images with people.
-This background image was muted down and darkened in Photoshop to ensure the overlaid text was legible.
+In the example below, a larger version of the image shown to the right was used.
+Notice how the background image is cropped and how it shifts as you scroll up and down the page—this is the parallax effect in action.

 Leading